nicesocks/home-assistant.io/source/_integrations/heos.markdown

 For grouping HEOS media players together for synchronous playback you can use the `media_player.join` service.
 With the example service data payload down below you'll expand playback of `media_player.office` to the `media_player.kitchen` and `media_player.bathroom` players.
 Please note that all of the media players need to be HEOS players.

+When grouping a new media player to an existing group you must identify all group members.
+Any media players that are ommitted from the 'media_player.join' service call will dropped from the group.

 ```yaml
 entity_id: media_player.office
 group_members: